 Dynamic Rewiring of Hippocampal Circuits Following Synaptic Plasticity

-Summary Research Foci of FOR 2419Methodological Approaches of FOR 2419
+Summary Research Foci of the Research Unit FOR 2419Methodological Approaches of FOR 2419

 Neuronal networks operate in intricate circuits to regulate cognitive processes such as learning and memory.
 Individual neurons are highly plastic by forming and retracting synapses in a neuronal activity-dependent manner.
 At the molecular level, our understanding of synaptic plasticity is still like a peek through and keyhole.
 Basic research is therefore required to unravel the mechanisms underlying the structural and functional modifiability of synapses in a given network and, in the long-term to fight synaptopathies.